cdapio/hydrator-plugins/solrsearch-plugins/docs/SolrSearch-batchsink.md

     | 100B        | Brett               | Lee               |  SE Lakeside              | 480001        |
     +===================================================================================================+

- Once SolrSearch sink plugin execution is completed, all the rows from input data will be indexed in the test_collection with the fields id, firstname, lastname, address and pincode.
+ Once Solr search sink plugin execution is completed, all the rows from input data will be indexed in the test_collection with the fields id, firstname, lastname, address and pincode.